 You don't have to fly all the way to Germany to partake in an authentic Christmas market.
-In fact, there's a pretty popular one that takes over Philadelphia's famous Love Park every year.
-Philly is nearly as festive as the Big Apple between Thanksgiving and New Year's Day, offering holiday-themed train rides, light shows, ice skating rinks, parades, and decorations abound.
+In fact, you only have to go as far as Philadelphia's famous Love Park, which hosts its own holiday bazaar every year.
+Philly is nearly as festive as the Big Apple between Thanksgiving and New Year's Day, offering holiday-themed train rides, light shows, ice skating rinks, parades, and decorations.

 December is prime skiing season and there are countless resorts dotted around the country that cater specifically to kids.
 At some—like Colorado's famed Aspen Snowmass, Keystone, and Steamboat—your kids may even be able to ski for free.
 Family-friendly ski areas around the country offer beginner ski and snowboarding lessons, discounted lift tickets, and additional events like sledding, too.
 Meanwhile, the adults can show off their own skills on the slopes.

-From the mountains to the ocean: San Diego is bustling with eager whale-watchers during this time of year.
+San Diego is bustling with eager whale-watchers during this time of year.
 From mid-December to April, visitors can spot gray whales in the midst of their 5,000-mile migration from Alaska to Baja California off the coast of San Diego.
-Watching them breach from the deck of a boat is something your kids aren't likely to forget.
+You may often spot orcas, minke whales, fin whales, and the occasional blue whale, too.
+There are all kinds of tours to choose from, including quick, 30-minute adventures just off the shore and half-day cruises that venture out further.
+Watching a whale breach from the deck of a boat is something your kids aren't likely to forget.

 You don't have to be an athlete to try out the sports at Olympic complexes, and an Olympic-themed getaway can make for a fun and active family trip.
-Along with delivering Olympic fun (bobsledding, the luge, ice skating, curling), these locations are always tremendously scenic and overflowing with charm.
-Most of them are located in picturesque ski towns (Lake Tahoe, California; Park City, Utah; and the like) with a wide array of kid-friendly hotels, restaurants, shops, and other amenities to keep families happy.
+Along with delivering Olympic fun—you can try bobsledding, luge, ice skating, and curling in the same place Olympians still train today—these locations are always tremendously scenic and overflowing with charm.
+Most of them are located in picturesque ski towns (Lake Tahoe, California; Park City, Utah; Lake Placid, New York) with a wide array of kid-friendly hotels, restaurants, shops, and other amenities to keep families happy.